Most businesses try hard to attract new customers, but fail to grow the lifetime value of existing customers (CLTV).

-Business success depends on effectively implementing the right CLTV strategies and regular measurement of performance to identify what's working and what isn't.
-This performance analysis should drive continual improvements.
+Sustainable business success depends on effectively implementing the right CLTV strategies, and regularly measuring performance to identify what’s working and what isn’t.